TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-accmgmt-recover-acc.md

 ## **Recommended Steps**

-You can initiate the recovery of a storage account here: [Recover storage account](data-blade:Microsoft_Azure_Storage.RecoverStorageAccountBlade.subscriptionId.$subscriptionId).
+You can initiate the recovery of a storage account here: [Recover a deleted storage account](data-blade:Microsoft_Azure_Storage.RecoverStorageAccountBlade.subscriptionId.$subscriptionId).
 Please note that certain conditions need to be met for a storage account to be recoverable.
 The conditions that are necessary for a storage account or storage account data to be recoverable are laid out below.

 Storage resource recovery is only possible if **a new storage object with the same name has not be re-created since** and if the following conditions are true.